JeffBley/gsa-poc-script-windows/README.md

 if ($PromptForReboot) {
     # Prompt for reboot at the end ONLY if the DisabledComponents value was changed by this script
-    $choice = Read-Host "Some registry key changes won't take effect until device reboot.
+    $choice = Read-Host "Change of the IPv4Preffered registry key won't take effect until device reboot.
 Do you want to reboot now?
 (Y/N)" if ($choice -match '^[Yy]$') {
         Write-Host "Rebooting system..."
         Restart-Computer -Force